Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Model Implementation

 \subsection{Computability and algorithmic strategies}

-When initialized at \(X(0) \sim \PD\), the latent system satisfies \emph{computability} in the sense of \citet{chaleyat2006computable}: all conditional distributions of \(X(t)\) lie in the finite mixture family \(\mathcal{F}\) of Equation~\eqref{finite-mixture-family}, and thus admit exact evaluation without resorting to stochastic truncation, MCMC, or SMC.
+When initialized at \(X(0) \sim \PD\), the latent system satisfies \emph{computability} in the sense of \citet{chaleyat2006computable}: all conditional distributions of \(X(t)\) lie in the finite mixture family \(\mathcal{F}\) of Equation~\eqref{finite-mixture-family}, and thus admit exact evaluation without resorting to MCMC or SMC.

 Nevertheless, efficient approximations are often desirable.
 Two key aspects are addressed in our implementation.
-First, computing the mixture weights \(\dualtr_{\lambda, \bullet}(t)\) in Equation~\eqref{propagation}---the transition probabilities of a pure-death process on \(\mathcal{P}\)---can be computationally intensive.
+First, computing the mixture weights \(\dualtr_{\lambda, \bullet}(t)\) in Equation~\eqref{propagation} (the transition probabilities of a pure-death process on $\mathcal{P}$ related to Kingman's coalescent in Eq. \eqref{eq:latent-transition-hierarchy}) can be computationally intensive.
 Although exact formulas are available, we use a Monte Carlo approach based on the Gillespie algorithm \citep{gillespie2007stochastic} to simulate paths of the death process (see Algorithm~\ref{alg: signal prediction gillespie}).
 This approximation may encounter numerical difficulties when starting from large partitions and propagating over short time intervals; in such cases, Gaussian approximations \citep{griffiths1984asymptotic} provide a useful alternative.

 The second computational challenge arises from the rapid growth of the partition space as sample size increases.
 However, even in the unlabelled setting, most of the mixture's probability mass is typically concentrated on a small subset of components.
 Fig.~\ref{fig:mixture cardinality} illustrates this concentration, showing that mixtures pruned to include only components with cumulative weight above a chosen threshold (e.g., 95\%) retain most of the mass.
 Accordingly, we adopt pruning techniques as in \citet{king2021exact, king2024approximate}, either by retaining components up to a fixed cumulative mass or selecting the top components by weight.